olgashi/Routing_Application/README.md

 Two other data structures that can meet the same criteria and requirements:
 Packages can be stored in a queue, which can be represented as a Linked-list data structure.
 The main drawback is that lookup of a package will take O(n) time in the worst case scenario (n is number of packages), whereas with a hash table it takes O(1).

-In order for this solution to be optimal, we need to determine the optimal destination as we are building the queue, so that the order of packages in a queue would represent the path from HUB to the last package’s shipping address.
+In order for this solution to be optimal, we need to determine the optimal destination as we are building the queue, so that the order of packages in a queue represents the path from the HUB to the last package’s shipping address.

 Packages can also be stored in a basic list or array.
 The main disadvantage is that lookup takes O(n) in the worst case scenario.